 Our work lays a foundation for 3D-Var data assimilation with existing SP models.
-The main difficulty in using the framework with an SP atmosphere or climate model is in specifying an appropriate background covariance matrix for the large scale model, but this difficulty should not be insurmountable given the extensive use of the 3D-Var approach in atmosphere and ocean data assimilation (e.g. Kalnay, 2002; Kleist et al., 2009).
-In addition, the new framework removes one of the difficulties associated with development of a 3D-Var framework for large scale models: the small scale simulations in the multiscale SP computation provide direct information on the small scale statistics, obviating, or at least simplifying, the need to develop models of representation error.
+In order to implement our framework with an SP atmosphere or climate model, it would be necessary to specify an appropriate background covariance matrix for the large scale model, but this should be straightforward given the extensive use of the 3D-Var approach in atmosphere and ocean data assimilation (e.g., Kalnay, 2002; Kleist et al., 2009).
+In addition, the new framework removes one of the difficulties associated with development of a 3D-Var framework for large scale models: the small scale simulations in the multiscale SP computation provide direct information on the small scale statistics, obviating, or at least simplifying, the need to develop models of representation error